emlab-ucsb/2024-07-01-ucsb-intro-geospatial/site/built/15-vector-when-data-dont-line-up-crs.md

 2. Layer the Fisher Tower (in the NEON Harvard Forest site) point location `point_HARV` onto the plot.
 3. Add a title.
-4. Add a legend that shows both the state boundary (as a line) and the Tower location point.
+4. Add a legend that shows both the state boundary and the Tower location point.

 :::::::::::::::  solution